 Connecting to the server

-Remote MCP server integration is supported by most modern AI assistants, including those listed below.
+Remote MCP server integration is supported by most modern AI assistants.
+The clients below support MCP server connections and have been pre-approved by Isometric for authentication.
 Setup instructions are available from the link on each provider.- Anthropic Claude: Claude.ai, Claude Code

 - OpenAI ChatGPT Developer mode